zajitschek/metaanalysis/chapters/chapter2.md

 <exercise id="1" title="Research question and literature search">

+# Formulating the question for a meta-analysis

+A topic of interest is usually rather broad and vague.
+For a meta-analysis we need a much more concrete question.
+Generally, the more focused the question, the easier and quicker it is to perform the meta-analysis, but the answer becomes less general and there might be less evidence available.
+<br>
+<br>

 # Literature search

 There are different protocols for how to gather the literature for a systematic meta-analysis.
 We will walk through a specific literature search below, using one established protocol.
 Please note that this is in itself an active area of research though.
 For example, I would like to mention the *[metaverse](https://rmetaverse.github.io/)*, a collection of R packages that is aimed at integrating all steps of a meta-analysis.
 The package *[litsearchR](https://elizagrames.github.io/litsearchr/)* seems especially promising, and you could try it out on your local R installation (right now, I haven't installed it in the R software container you will be using during this course / online).

-#### In this exercise you get some practice and tips on:

- * Formulating the question for a meta-analysis
- * Deciding on inclusion criteria
- * Making decision trees
- * Performing searches for relevant literature
- * Screening the literature
- * PRISMA and other documentation

-###  Formulating the question for a meta-analysis

-A topic of interest is usually rather broad and vague.
-For a meta-analysis we need a much more concrete question.
-Generally, the more focused the question, the easier and quicker it is to perform the meta-analysis, but the answer becomes less general and there might be less evidence available.
-<br>
-<br>

 #### Start with these steps: